-Surprise wedding #Wedding Porn#guerilla wedding#surprise wedding#wedding website January 25 | Ariel Meadow Stallings offbeatbride Ted and Sarah's friends showed up to what they thought was "just a bbq" … but it was actually a wedding reception!
+Surprise wedding #Wedding Porn#guerilla wedding#surprise wedding#wedding websites January 25 | Ariel Meadow Stallings offbeatbride Ted and Sarah's friends showed up to what they thought was "just a bbq" … but it was actually a wedding reception!
 On August 5th, 2006, Ted Nordhaus and Sara Mann threw a surprise wedding in their backyard.
 The ceremony, at 2pm, was family only and afterwards there was a bbq, for which they had sent out an email invitation to many friends several weeks before.
 Ted and Sara had told their parents on the evening of August 4th that (a) they were getting married, and (b) the wedding was the next day.
 Their parents responded, mercifully, with great joy.
 Their friends showed up later that afternoon to what they thought was "just a bbq" but actually was the wedding reception.
 The day turned out to be better than Ted and Sara's wildest expectations, with their only regret being the absence of some who would have been there if they had known it was a wedding (that's the downside to the surprise wedding, for anyone else out there who might be considering it).
 All the details!
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Ariel Meadow Stallings Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
 She lives, loves, and dorks out hard in Seattle, WA. @offbeatariel @offbeatbride PREVIOUS Another great wedsite URL NEXT He's not heavy… Show/Hide comments [ 0 ] Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.